flutter/website/src/docs/development/data-and-backend/state-mgmt/options.md

   by Didier Boelens

 ## MobX

+A popular library based on observables and reactions.

 * [MobX.dart, Hassle free state-management for your Dart and Flutter apps]
 * [Getting started with MobX.dart]